coco33920/boulangerie/docs/index.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
----
+# Welcome to Croissant
+Welcome to *croissant* the first exotic language package manager!